B.A., California State University, Fullerton

 I am also the chair of the Theological Pursuits and Callings committee, which serves as a discussion forum for students interested in various forms of religious ministry.

-For more details on what I've been up to academically, see my curriculum vita.
+For more details on what I've been up to academically, see my curriculum vitae.

 Non-academic interests include basketball, mystery novels, hiking, backpacking and sports in general.
-My sweetheart and spouse, Dr. Ellen Davis, is the Director of Music at St John's-Newberry United Methodist Church here in Williamsport.
-In the fall of 2001, she taught REL 342: The Nature and Mission of the Church here at Lyco, and she is currently teaching voice lessons at St. John's School of the Arts.
+My sweetheart and spouse, Dr. Ellen Davis, is the Director of Music at Saint John's-Newberry United Methodist Church here in Williamsport.
 We have two dogs, Maya and Sadie.
+See Maya's CV.

 Bethsaida, Megiddo & Idalion Cyprus